-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 20 Indecent Exposure (Self /Others) No student shall expose their intimate body parts in public or expose the undergarments/intimate body parts of others.
-Intimate body parts include the primary genital area, anus, groin, inner thighs, or buttocks of a male or female and the breasts of a female.
-Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www. atlantapublicschools.us/titleix.
-Level 3 Discipline must be applied for Exposure of Others, Mandatory Hearing Referral 20.1 One to three Days Detention 20.2 One to five Days ISS OR one to three Days OSS 20.3 Four to 10 Days OSS 21 Insubordination Insubordination or disrespect to staff members or other students; includes but is not limited to: refusal to follow school staff member instructions, use of vulgar or inappropriate language, and misrepresentation of the truth.
-Discipline Level 2 appropriate for two or more infractions of this code within a two-week period (consecutively) 21.1 One to three Days Detention 22 Leaving School Grounds Students shall not leave school grounds during the course of the regularly scheduled school day without the permission of a parent/guardian and the principal or designee.
-22.1 One to three Days Detention 22.2 One to five Days ISS OR one to three Days OSS 23 Medication OTC (Over the Counter / Possession) A student is prohibited from possessing any over-the-counter medication on school property, including, but not limited to supplements, CBD oils/ingestibles, synthetics, and/or nicotine replacement products, that is not in compliance with Policy JGCD.
-23.1 One to three days detention OR one to three days ISS 23.2 Four to five days ISS OR one to three days OSS 23.b Medication OTC (Over the Counter / Selling or Distribution) A student is prohibited from buying, receiving, selling, distributing, or possessing with intent to distribute any over-the-counter medication on school property, including, but not limited to supplements, CBD oils/ingestibles, synthetics, and/or nicotine replacement products, that is not in compliance with Policy JGCD.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 E20 Indecent Exposure (Self /Others) No student shall expose their intimate body parts in public or expose the undergarments/ intimate body parts of others.
+Intimate body parts include the primary genital area, anus, groin, inner thighs, or butbocks of a male or female and the breasts of a female.
+Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/titleix Level 3 Discipline must be applied for Exposure of Others.
+Mandatory Hearing Referral.
+E20.1 1 to 3 Days Detention E20.2 1 to 5 Days ISS OR 1 to 3 Days OSS E20.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+E21 Insubordination Insubordination or disrespect to staff members or other students; includes but is not limited to: refusal to follow school staff member instructions, use of vulgar or inappropriate language, and misrepresentation of the truth.
+Discipline Level 2 appropriate for two or more infractions of this code within a two-week period (consecutively).
+E21.1 1 to 3 Days Detention E22 Leaving School Grounds Students shall not leave school grounds during the course of the regularly scheduled school day without the permission of a parent/guardian and the principal or designee.
+E22.1 1 to 3 Days Detention E22.2 1 to 5 Days ISS OR 1 to 3 Days OSS E23 Medication OTC (Over the Counter/ Possession) A student is prohibited from possessing any over-the-counter medication on school property, including, but not limited to supplements, CBD oils/ingestibles, synthetics, and/or nicotine replacement products, that is not in compliance with Policy JGCD.
+E23.1 1 to 3 Days Detention OR 1 to 3 days ISS E23.2 4 to 5 days ISS OR 1 to 3 days OSS E23.b Medication OTC (Over the Counter/Selling or Distribution) A student is prohibited from buying, receiving, selling, distributing, or possessing with intent to distribute any over-the-counter medication on school property, including, but not limited to supplements, CBD oils/ingestibles, synthetics, and/or nicotine replacement products, that is not in compliance with Policy JGCD.
 There is no requirement that there be an exchange of money, goods, and/or services to find a violation of this rule.
-23.b.2 One to five Days ISS OR one to three Days OSS 23.b.3 Four to 10 Days OSS 23.c Medication (Prescription / Possession) A student is prohibited from possessing any prescription medication on school property that is not in compliance with Policy JGCD.
-23.c.2 One to five Days ISS OR one to three Days OSS 23.c.3 Four to 10 Days OSS
+E23.b.2 1 to 5 Days ISS OR 1 to 3 Days OSS E23.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+E23.c Medication (Prescription/ Possession) A student is prohibited from possessing any prescription medication on school property that is not in compliance with Policy JGCD.
+E23.c.2 1 to 5 Days ISS OR 1 to 3 Days OSS E23.c.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.